 Now you have the two views of the clock marked out around the same box and a gap through the centre like this:

 The two halves of the clock can now be connected.
-Remember, Dalí made his clocks look melted, so make the joins curved, so it looks like the clock has melted and fallen over the edge of the box.
+Remember, Dalí made his clocks look melted, so make the joins curved.
+It needs to look as if the clock has melted and fallen over the edge of the box.
 Remember to make the numbers and the hands of the clock distort over the corner too.

-Once you are happy with the way your melted clock is placed, you can now erase anything you don't want and draw in the lines you want to keep a little darker and make the box line straight.
+Once you are happy with the way your melted clock is placed, you can erase anything you don't want, draw in the lines you want to keep a little darker, and make the box line straight.

 You can now add colour to your drawing, whether it be with coloured pencils, pastels or paint.
 Once the light and shade are visible on the clock face, the melting clock will look even more effective.

-You can add other details around it, like a landscape, similar to that of Dalí's paintings (with the Mammoth Memory grid method if you wish).
+You can add other details around it, such as a landscape, similar to those in Dalí's paintings (using the Mammoth Memory grid method if you wish).